 How does mediation work?

 Each party describes the dispute from his or her own point of view and offers possible solutions.
 The mediator helps the parties to focus on the real issues causing the problem, and then helps them to find a workable solution.
-When the parties arrive at an agreement, the agreement is put in writing.
+When the parties arrive at an agreement, the agreement is reduced to a Court Order.

 How do I begin the process?